pagopa/dx/website/docs/pipelines/azure-login.md

 :::tip

-This setup is generally defined via Terraform in the `infra/repository` folder.
+The GitHub environments creation and secret values are defined via Terraform in the `infra/repository` folder.

 :::